 Why is it famous in Mumbai?

-Mumbai waters are the only place you’ll ever find Bombil, which is not exactly a duck but rather, a highly fatty type of fish.
+Mumbai waters are the only place you’ll ever find Bombil, which is not exactly a duck but a highly fatty fish.
 According to legend, this is the case.
 As he built a bridge to Lanka, it is said that Lord Rama asked for the help of every sea creature.